-Effective 1/1/18, at least one staff (direct, contracted, or in a consulting capacity) providing enhanced levels of Respite must have one of the following professional certifications or degrees:
+Effective 1/1/18, at least one staff (direct, contracted, or in a consulting capacity) providing enhanced levels of Respite must have one of the following professional credentials or degrees:

-- NADD Competency-Based Clinical Certification; - NADD Competency-Based Dual Diagnosis Certification; - NADD Competency-Based Direct-Support Professional Certification; - Registered Behavior Technician; - Certified Nursing Assistant; - · Board Certified Assistant Behavior Analyst; or - Bachelor's Degree in Psychology, Special Education, Education, Counseling, Social Work or Gerontology.
+NADD Competency-Based Clinical Certification;

+• NADD Competency-Based Dual Diagnosis Certification;

+• NADD Competency-Based Direct-Support Professional Certification;

+• Registered Behavior Technician;

+- Certified Nursing Assistant; - · Board Certified Assistant Behavior Analyst; or

+• Bachelor's Degree in Psychology, Special Education, Education, Counseling, Social Work or Gerontology.
-The respite camp agency must meet the following standards:

-- 1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Have Commercial General Liability Insurance. - 6.
-Have documentation that all vehicles used in the provision of the Respite service have automobile insurance. - 7.
-Have documentation that all vehicles used in the provision of the Respite service have current State motor vehicle registration and inspection. - 8.
-Have Workers' Compensation Insurance in accordance with state law. - 9.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs. - 10.
-Comply with Department standards related to provider qualifications.
+1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania.

+4. New providers demonstrate compliance with ODP standards through completion of a selfassessment and validation of required documentation, policies and procedures.

+6. Have documentation that all vehicles used in the provision of the Respite service have automobile insurance.

+7. Have documentation that all vehicles used in the provision of the Respite service have current State motor vehicle registration and inspection.

+9. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs.

+10. Comply with Department standards related to provider qualifications.

-Staff working for or contracted with the agency as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:
+Staff working for or contracted with the agency as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards: 1.
+Be at least 18 years of age.

-- 1. Be at least 18 years of age. - 2.
-Complete necessary pre/in service training based on the service plan. - 3.
-Have at least a high school diploma for participants authorized to receive 2:1 enhanced Respite.
-The other staff member must meet the requirements in the certificate section above. - 4.
-Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
+2. Complete necessary pre/in service training based on the service plan.

+3. Have at least a high school diploma for participants authorized to receive 2:1 enhanced Respite.
+The other staff member must have a certification.

+4. Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
 Code Chapter 15.

-- 5. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+5. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
+Chapter 63.

-Chapter 63. - 6.
-Have a valid driver's license if the operation of a vehicle is necessary to provide Respite services.
+6. Have a valid driver's license if the operation of a vehicle is necessary to provide Respite services.
+Verification of Provider Qualifications